Boly:Welch 101 – The Winning Guide to Informational Interviews

 In the interview:

 Make sure you’re on time!
 Keep in mind you are asking for a favor.
 Also, dress up a little.
 Some people recommend dressing like you’re going to an interview, but I feel this is overkill in a city like Portland with such a liberal interpretation of business casual.
-Don’t wear shorts, flip flops, crop tops, etc., but don’t feel like you need to wear a suit.
+Don’t wear shorts, flip flops, tank tops, etc., but don’t feel like you need to wear a suit.
 I’ll even base my outfit off the candid pictures of the company’s employees.

 Once you’ve had that great first handshake, make sure you thank the person you’re meeting with for their time.